TongueToe/LegaLabTutorial/Instructions/4_EEGAnalyses.md

 Statistical testing plays a crucial role in research analysis by allowing us to make inferences about populations based on sample data.
 It helps determine the significance of observed differences or relationships and provides a framework for drawing conclusions from the data.
 In this section, we will discuss some common statistical tests used in this lab and provide additional resources for further understanding.

+### 4.8.1 T-test

-1. **T-test**: The t-test is used to compare means between two groups.
+The t-test is used to compare means between two groups.
 It assesses whether the difference in means is statistically significant or likely to have occurred by chance.
 The t-test is applicable when the data follows a normal distribution and assumptions are met.
 Here is a resource that explains the t-test: [T-test YouTube Video](https://www.youtube.com/watch?v=0Pd3dc1GcHc&t=141s).
 The t-test is used to compare means between two groups.
 It assesses whether the difference in means is statistically significant or likely to have occurred by chance.

 ```matlab
 % Perform independent samples t-test